Ranking Disclosures

 Barron’s Ranking Disclosure

 The ranking is based on data provided by individual advisors and their firms.
 Advisor data is confirmed via regulatory databases, cross-checks with securities firms and conversations with individual advisors.
+The rating is not indicative of Bloom Advisors future performance.
+Bloom Advisors did not pay a fee to participate in the survey.

 The formula Barron’s uses to rank advisors is proprietary.
 It has three major components: assets managed, revenue produced and quality of practice.
 Investment returns are not a component of the rankings because an advisor’s returns are dictated largely by the risk tolerance of clients.
 The quality-of-practice component includes an evaluation of each advisor’s regulatory record.